socfortress/WINDOWS-ENABLE-CREDENTIALS-GUARD-COPILOT-ACTION/README.md

 {
   "timestamp": "2025-07-18T10:30:45.123Z",
   "host": "HOSTNAME",
-  "action": "generic_error",
+  "action": "enable_credential_guard",
   "status": "error",
-  "error": "Detailed error message"
-}
+  "error": "Failed to enable Credential Guard: Access is denied" }
 ```

 ## Implementation Guidelines

 ### 1. Customizing the Template
-1. Copy `automation-template.ps1` to your new script name
+1. Copy `Enable-Windows-Credential-Guard.ps1` to your new script name
 2. Replace the action logic section between the comment markers
 3. Update the action name in the JSON output
 4. Add any additional parameters as needed